macoscope/GrandCentralBoard/README.md

 }
 ```

 - **Subscribable** - the source will call the provided block each time a new value arrives (multiple times).
-Note that `optimalFrequency` can and often will be ignored.
+Note that `interval` can and often will be ignored.

 ```swift
 public protocol Subscribable : Source {